| Safe Haskell | Safe-Inferred |

 quickCheck (withMaxShrinks 100 p)

-to only attempt 100 shrinks on failure.
+will cause p to only attempt 100 shrinks on failure.

 withMaxSize ∷ Testable prop ⇒ Int → prop → Property Source #